 • Germany honored Lehmann in 1988 with a commemorative stamp and handsome first-day issue material.
 There are two such first-day covers because at the time, Bonn was the capital of West Germany, and Berlin was a German outpost within East Germany.
 Nicaragua also issued a stamp at Lehmann’s death in 1976.

-• The German documentary film director Rita Nassar produced the Lehmann tribute film Stimme des Herzens (The Heart’s Sound) in 1990 which has been seen on both German and Austrian TV and is available (in German only) on the internet.
+• The German documentary film director Rita Nassar produced the Lehmann tribute film Stimme des Herzens (The Heart’s Sound) in 1990 which has been seen on both German and Austrian TV and is available (in German only) on YouTube.
 It may also be seen at the Lehmann Archives at UCSB.

 • Lehmann appeared in the MGM film Big City that is sometimes seen on TV, is available at UCSB, and can be purchased from online sellers.